Simulating Diffusion Bridges with Score Matching: Diffusion bridges

 \subsection{Learning time-reversal with score matching}

 We introduce a variational formulation to learn the time-reversal of \eqref{eqn:SDE}, involving path measures on the space of continuous functions from $[0,T]$ to $\mathbb{R}^d$, equipped with the cylinder $\sigma$-algebra.
-Let $\mathbb{P}^{x_0}$ denote the path measure induced by \eqref{eqn:SDE} with $X_0=x_0$, and $\mathbb{Q}_{\phi}^{x_0}$ be the path measure induced by a time-reversed process $Z=(Z_t)_{t\in[0,T]}$ satisfying
+Consider the time-reversed process $Z=(Z_t)_{t\in[0,T]}$ satisfying

 with drift function $b_{\phi}(t,z_t)=-f(T-t,z_t) + \Sigma(T-t,z_t)s_{\phi}(T-t,z_t) + \nabla \cdot\Sigma(T-t,z_t)$ that mimics the form of $b(t,z_t)$ in \eqref{eqn:reversal_bridge}.
 Here $s_{\phi}:[0,T]\times\mathbb{R}^d\rightarrow\mathbb{R}^d$ represents a function approximation of the score $s(t,x_t)$ that depends on parameters $\phi\in\Phi$ to be optimized.
 We shall measure the score approximation error as